singhbharath03/google-trends-agent/README.md

 ### 4. Create a .env File

 Create a `.env` file in the root directory with the following variables:
+You can ignore `SERP_API_KEY` if you don't have one, the application will run using sample data.
 ```
 DEBUG_MODE=True
 PRIVATE_KEY=your-solana-private-key